Fast modeling of regenerative amplifier free-electron lasers: Approach to fast cavity modeling

 \subsection{Bragg diffraction of narrow divergence gaussian beams from perfect crystals}

+For x-ray RAFELs the mirror of choice is Bragg diffraction crystals.
 In general, the action of a Bragg diffraction crystal can be described by multiplying the spectral-angular representation of the field by a complex amplitude reflectivity function $R(\phi_x,\phi_y,\omega)$ which can be derived from dynamical diffraction theory \cite{Authier:399464} (in two-wave approximation).
 For a monochromatic field incident on a semi-infinite crystal, as we consider here, the amplitude reflectivity function (Darwin curve) can be written as:

 where $\eta$ is

 $\chi_0$ and $\chi_H$ here are the complex susceptibilities in the direction of incident and diffracted waves, $H$ is the reciprocal lattice vector, $\phi_B$ is the Bragg angle, and $P=1$ for $\sigma$ polarization and $\cos(2\phi_B)$ for $\pi$ polarization.
 Furthermore, $\phi_x$ is assumed to be measured relative to the Bragg angle.
 For reference we plot the magnitude and phase of the reflectivity curve for the $(4,0,0)$ reflection of diamond in Figure~\ref{fig:reflectivity_C400}.
 It has two primary features: a flat-topped region whose width is called the Darwin width, and slowly dropping Lorentzian tails.
 For an incident beam whose divergence is narrower than the Darwin width, the important parameters are the peak reflectivity and the slope of the linear phase shift across the flat-topped region.
 Note that the selection of angles by the Darwin curve is only present in the plane of diffraction (in our case $x$): the $y$ plane is unaffected by the reflection to first order.
 For this reason we delineate between the ``dispersive plane" and the ``non-dispersive plane".
 For the remainder of the paper we will use $x$ to refer to the dispersive plane.